veillette/opticsTextbook/content/Chap10FiberOptics/FiberOptics.md

 lens. $w_{\text{coll}}$ is in the order of $1\text{mm}$ for a typical fiber NA of $0.1$ and an $f_{\text{coll}}=1\text{cm}$.
-On the other hand, it should be realized that upon coupling light into a fiber from a collimated beam, the ( incoming) beam width should be smaller the value resulting from Eq. {eq}
+On the other hand, it should be realized that upon coupling light into a fiber from a collimated beam, the ( incoming) beam width should be smaller the value resulting from {eq}
 `eq:fiber:collimator-beam-width`.
 If the beam is broader, some light will not couple into the fiber and is therefore lost.
 This results from $\bar{\theta}_{\text{e,c}}$ (see {numref}`figFiberTIR`) being exceeded by